DataCorrupted/curriculum-vitae/README.md

 will compile _<file-name-without-suffix>.tex_ and put result in _../cv-pdf/<file-name-without-suffix>.pdf_

-	./script/update.sh
+	./script/update.sh --help

-will update the git and compile all of the files.
+will shows you how to use it for auto update and compile.